Trinitrogen/CharacterSheetGenerator/README.md

 # Character Sheet Generator
 Generates HTML of a Dungeons and Dragons character.
+Pulls data from Google Sheets using gspread.